gohugoio/hugo/content/functions/intersect.md

 aliases: []
 ---

-Given two arrays (or slices), `intersect` returns the common elements.
 The elements supported are strings, integers, and floats (only float64).

 A useful example of `intersect` functionality is a "related posts" block. `isset` allows us to create a list of links to other posts that have tags that intersect with the tags in the current post.